-As of December 31, 2018, the Board had three committees: (i) the Audit Committee; (ii) the Governance and Compensation Committee; and (iii) the Investment Committee.
+As of December 31, 2019, the Board had four committees: (i) the Audit Committee; (ii) the Governance and Compensation Committee; (iii) the Investment Committee; and (iv) the Special Committee.
 The Disclosure Committee is a sub-committee of the Governance and Compensation Committee.
-Each committee has a charter, a summary of which is included in the Annual Information Form.
+Each committee has a charter.
+A summary of the Audit Committee Charter is included in the Annual Information Form.